concrete architecture Trieste

 brutalist housing trieste italy

-Rozzol Melara looking across to another housing block within the estate
+Looking across to another housing block within the estate

 Dario Lorenzini visited and captured the walkways and curves.
-At first glance the images look like the poster boy for urban disconnect, however, to dismiss the design out of hand would be to miss its brutalist charms.
+At first glance, the images look like the poster boy for urban disconnect; however, to dismiss the design out of hand would be to miss its brutalist charms.
 The problem is its one thing living somewhere which looks like the set of an urban drama and quite another to live in it.

 inside the rozzol melara estate Trieste